xhawk18/noshared_ptr/Readme.md

 noshared_ptr is the unsharable version of std::shared_ptr,

 ```

-// smart pointer is uncopiable as std::unique_ptr,
+// smart pointer which is uncopiable as std::unique_ptr,
-// but works as std::shared_ptr,
-// with which we can has an associated weak pointer.
+// but works as std::shared_ptr, with which we can has an associated weak pointer.

 nstd::noshared_ptr<T>

 // weak smart pointer for noshared_ptr<T>

 nstd::noweak_ptr<T>

 ```

 ## Usage

-The usage is similar as shared_ptr/weak_ptr,  except that we can not copy (share) the noshared_ptr.
+The usage is similar as shared_ptr/weak_ptr, with exception that we can not copy (share) the noshared_ptr.

 ```
 #include <stdio.h>